ppy/osu-wiki/news/2022-01-02-featured-artist-track-updates-winter-2022.md

 [![](https://assets.ppy.sh/artists/15/header.jpg)](https://osu.ppy.sh/beatmaps/artists/15)

-A humble two new tracks are available from one of our oldest Featured Artists: **Fractal Dreamers**!
+A humble batch of two new tracks are available from one of our oldest Featured Artists: **Fractal Dreamers**!
 Give some love to these collaborative orchestral/electronic gems.

 ### skymuted & Evin a`k - Memory at Angels Landing